Ktt-Development/docs.kttdevelopment.com/webdir/configuration/permissions.md

+---
+title: Permissions
+body: |
+    Permissions allows different content to be displayed depending on the user.
+Does not work with static sites.
+---

 # Permissions

 Permissions are used to set access to the server and determines which renderers can be used, if the renderer has a required permission.

+Permissions and options can set either by user or by group.

 ## Options